bjonnh/fpga_class_psone/web/content/resources/_index.md

 - Finaly, another add-on to the extension board provides ethernet: https://github.com/kazkojima/colorlight-i5-tips

 ## About the OSS FPGA eco-system
+The tools for working with FPGAs in an open-source stack started around 2015.
+Project icestorm enabled the use of the Lattice Icestick (a popular ~$20 pre-pandemic development board for the ICE40 FPGA).
+More recently this board has become hard to come by, however, the toolchain has been greatly developed and supports quite a number of other FPGAs as well.

-- OSS Cad Suite - Packages many of the components necessary: https://github.com/YosysHQ/oss-cad-suite-build
+- OSS Cad Suite - Bundles together many of the components necessary for the stack.: https://github.com/YosysHQ/oss-cad-suite-build
 - Yosys - OSS FPGA Synthesis: https://yosyshq.net/yosys/
 - Litex - building hardware easily on FPGA with Python code: https://github.com/enjoy-digital/litex
 - VexRiscv - RISC-V CPU: https://github.com/SpinalHDL/VexRiscv